risingwavelabs/risingwave-docs/versioned_docs/version-1.7/ingest/ingest-from-kafka.md

 - CSV header is not supported when creating a table with Kafka connector.
 Add the `without_header` option to the encode parameters.

 - The `delimiter` option specifies the delimiter character used in the CSV data.
+Set `delimiter = E'\t'` for tab-delimited data.

 </TabItem>
 <TabItem value="bytes" label="Bytes">